refinedev/refine/documentation/blog/2021-11-29-refine-vs-admin-bro.md

 ### Routing

-**refine** uses a customized Router Provider to save routes and navigate between pages. **refine** offers a much more flexible structure thanks to its routerProvider support.
+**Refine** uses a customized Router Provider to save routes and navigate between pages. **Refine** offers a much more flexible structure thanks to its routerProvider support.

 A router provider must include the following methods: